-Findings: The purpose statement reads as follows: "These regulations reinforce the continuity of the pedestrian-oriented environment, provide a pleasant, rich and diverse pedestrian experience by connecting activities occurring within a structure to adjacent side walk areas, and also help to maintain a healthy urban district with architectural elements or improvements that provide visual interest and interrelate with the pedestrian environment."
+Findings: The purpose statement reads as follows: "These regulations reinforce the continuity of the pedestrian-oriented environment, provide a pleasant, rich and diverse pedestrian experience by connecting activities occurring within a structure to adjacent sidewalk areas, and also help to maintain a healthy urban district with architectural elements or improvements that provide visual interest and interrelate with the pedestrian environment."

 This standard applies to the southern and eastern frontages of the building.
 It states that "the top floor of all buildings taller than 75 feet shall be setback a minimum of 5 feet."
 It is not entirely clear how this standard relates to the purpose statement which primarily speaks to the pedestrian experience, other than providing interest.
-Staff notes that the building is 77 feet tall at the applicable location, meaning if it were just two feet shorter, this standard would not apply.
+The building is 77 feet tall at the applicable location, meaning if it were just two feet shorter, this standard would not apply.
 At the June 8, 2017 hearing the Design Commission expressed support for the east façade as designed, noting that stepping back the top floor would disrupt the design concept of brick frames/tubes, which lend to the overall coherency of the design.
 They also expressed support for the simplicity of the design with the singular articulated frame of green zinc-alloy panels at the east which helps to mark this pedestrian connection from a distance.
+Therefore, Guideline D8 Interest, Quality, and Composition is better met by the proposed design.